• Skip to primary navigation

 If so, the spot is theirs!
 (While we’re kidding, we do have many people who bring us lemons and we always put them to the best use.)

-Over the years, we’ve been gifted thousands of lemons and never run out of activities to do with them.
+Over the years, we’ve been gifted hundreds of lemons and we never run out of activities to do with them.
 Lemon oobleck is in the regular rotation because it’s beyond easy to set up and kids are always delighted to play with it.

 The materials for the project: lemons, a jar of water, a small jar of coloring, a lemon half, and a box of cornstarch sit inside of a shallow purple tray.